mapninja/Earthsys144/week04/00_OPTIONAL_introducing_simplyanalytics_com.md

 - a scale bar if appropriate
 - a short note describing the main mapped variable

-## What You Should Understand After This Lab
+## What You Should Understand After This Workshop

 By the end of this exercise, you should be able to explain: